TomasS666/real-time-web-1920/README.md

 So basically, the oplog records everything that happens in the database.
 And when you have 3 nodes running, the two secondary nodes are catching up with the oplog of the PRIMARY node.

+To get started with a replica-set I recommend reading this: https://docs.mongodb.com/manual/tutorial/deploy-replica-set/ If you're a Windows user like me, this might be a better resource: [Get your replica set running on Windows](https://www.youtube.com/watch?v=bJo7nr9xdrQ)

+It might seem intimidating at first, but once you get through it's really awesome to see the replica set running and how the change stream serves us realtime changes.

 More about the replica sets and how election can come into play over here: [Wiki - MongoDB / Mongoose / Atlas](https://docs.mongodb.com/manual/core/replica-set-oplog/)

 ## API